 On Chain Scalability - Bitcoin Cash follows the Nakamoto roadmap of global adoption with on-chain scaling.
 As a first step, the blocksize limit has been made adjustable, with an increased default of 8MB.
 Research is underway to allow massive future increases.

 New Transaction Signatures - A new SigHash type provides replay protection, improved hardware wallet security, and elimination of the quadratic hashing problem.

-Emergency Difficulty Adjustment (EDA) - Responsive Proof-of-Work difficulty adjustment allows miners to migrate from the legacy Bitcoin chain as desired, while providing protection against hashrate fluctuations.
+New Difficulty Adjustment Algorithm (DAA) - Responsive Proof-of-Work difficulty adjustment allows miners to migrate from the legacy Bitcoin chain as desired, while providing protection against hashrate fluctuations.

 Decentralized Development - With multiple independent teams of developers providing software implementations, the future is secure.
 Bitcoin Cash is resistant to political and social attacks on protocol development.
 No single group or project can control it.
 The bitcoin-ml mailing list is a good venue for making proposals for changes that require coordination across development teams.

 What is Bitcoin Cash?

 Bitcoin Cash is peer-to-peer electronic cash for the Internet.
 It is fully decentralized, with no central bank and requires no trusted third parties to operate.

 Yes.
 Bitcoin Cash is the continuation of the Bitcoin project as peer-to-peer digital cash.
 It is a fork of the Bitcoin blockchain ledger, with upgraded consensus rules that allow it to grow and scale.

 If I own Bitcoin, do I automatically own Bitcoin Cash too?